bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Yes, so the downside is you're downloading headers twice so that might be another 100 megabytes or so in the ideal case.
 However, compared to the size of the blockchain, it's not too bad.
-And compared to the worst case attack, it's definitely not bad.
+And compared to the worst-case attack, it's definitely not bad.

 Aaron van Wirdum: 00:14:53